-The two ADCs in the ADE7768 digitize the voltage signals from the current and voltage sensors.
-These ADCs are 16-bit $\Sigma\text{-}\Delta s$ with an oversampling rate of 450 kHz.
-This analog input structure greatly simplifies sensor interfacing by providing a wide dynamic range for direct connection to the sensor and by simplifying the antialiasing filter design.
+The two ADCs in the AD71056 digitize the voltage signals from the current and voltage sensors.
+These ADCs are 16-bit, Σ - Δ with an oversampling rate of 450 kHz.
+This analog input structure greatly simplifies sensor interfacing by providing a wide dynamic range for direct connection to the sensor and also simplifies the antialiasing filter design.
 A high-pass filter in the current channel removes any dc component from the current signal.
 This eliminates any inaccuracies in the real power calculation due to offsets in the voltage or current signals.

 The real power calculation is derived from the instantaneous power signal.
 The instantaneous power signal is generated by a direct multiplication of the current and voltage signals.
-To extract the real power component (the dc component), the instantaneous power signal is low-pass filtered.
-Figure 15 illustrates the instantaneous real power signal and shows how the real power information can be extracted by low-pass filtering the instantaneous power signal.
-In the ADE7768, this signal is compared to 0 and only positive real power is accumulated for F1, F2, and CF pulse outputs.
+To extract the real power component (that is, the dc component), the instantaneous power signal is low-pass filtered.
+Figure 15 illustrates the instantaneous real power signal and shows how the real power information is extracted by low-pass filtering the instantaneous power signal.
 This scheme correctly calculates real power for sinusoidal current and voltage waveforms at all power factors.
 All signal processing is carried out in the digital domain for superior stability over temperature and time.